return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/index.rst

 documentation from source files.

 The kernel-doc parser extracts the kernel-doc descriptions from the source files and produced reST markup as base format.
-With reST ase base format the documentation building process changed also.
+With reST as base format the documentation building process changed also.
 The building process is now based on sphinx-doc_ and the DocBook documents will be migrated to reST gradually.